KEVISONG/cryptonian/README.md

 # Cryptonian

-Cryptonian is a automated information discord bot.
+Cryptonian is a automated discord bot that push information to channels.